 A facial recognition system analyses the shape and position of different parts of the face to determine a match.
 Surface features, such as the skin, are also sometimes taken into account.

-Facial recognition for security purposes is an offshoot of face detection technology, which is used to identify faces in complex images in which a number of faces may be present.
-This technology has developed rapidly in recent years and is therefore an excellent candidate if a system is needed for remote recognition.
+Facial recognition for biometric security purposes is an offshoot of face detection technology, which is used to identify faces in complex images in which a number of faces may be present.
+This technology has developed rapidly in recent years and is therefore an excellent candidate as biometric security if a system is needed for remote recognition.
 Another plus is that the technology allows ‘negative identification’, or the exclusion of faces, making it a good deal easier to scan a crowd for suspicious individuals.

 However, facial recognition also has a number of significant drawbacks.
 For example, the technology focuses mainly on the face itself, i.e. from the hairline down.
 As a result, a person usually has to be looking straight at the camera to make recognition possible.
 And even though the technology is still developing at a rapid pace, the level of security it currently offers does not yet rival that of iris scanning or vein pattern recognition.